rooklift/gofish/README.md

 * An SGF file is a tree of nodes
 * The start of a node is indicated with a colon **;**
-* Each node is a dictionary of keys and values
+* Each node is a dictionary that maps a key to a list of values
 * A key is a string of uppercase letters, usually just 1 or 2 characters long
 * Following the key, a value is a string contained within **[]** characters
 * An example node is **;B[pd]C[it begins]** - it has 2 keys with 1 value each